icloud-photos-downloader/icloud_photos_downloader/FAQ.md

 ### ADP

-Advanced Data Protection (ADP) for iCloud accounts is not supported because iCloudPD simulates web access, which is disabled with ADP.
+Advanced Data Protection (ADP) for iCloud accounts is not supported because `icloudpd` simulates web access, which is disabled with ADP.

 ### Occasional Errors

-Some authentication errors may be resolved by clearing `.pycloud` subfolder in the user's home dir.
+Some authentication errors may be resolved by clearing `.pycloud` subfolder in the user's home directory.
 [Example](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues/772#issuecomment-1950963522)

 ### System Keyring